How to Make a DIY Glory Hole (What Actually Works)

 Most room dividers are around 5 ft 9 in (175 cm) tall.
 That’s an important limitation to be aware of upfront.

 For taller users, this means full anonymity isn’t guaranteed.
 Faces may be visible above the divider, and that’s simply a tradeoff of using an off-the-shelf divider instead of a custom-built frame.
-If complete coverage is critical, this approach may not be ideal but for many people, the convenience outweighs that drawback.

 Accepting the Tradeoffs